 Rigorous policies and expectations on behaviour for learning, kit and respect for others allow us to create effective learning environments for our pupils and this is a consistent theme across the faculty.

-Impact: As a result of careful planning, the consideration of the wide-ranging backgrounds and abilities of our pupils and a clear vision of what attributes/experiences and qualities we would like to see in our pupils after 360 hours of SHF, we feel that our curriculum has a positive impact in achieving our aims and objectives for the vast majority of pupils we teach.
+As a result of careful planning, the consideration of the wide-ranging backgrounds and abilities of our pupils and a clear vision of what attributes/experiences and qualities we would like to see in our pupils after 360 hours of SHF, we feel that our curriculum has a positive impact in achieving our aims and objectives for most pupils we teach.

-In various pupil voice surveys we have conducted over the years, the vast majority of pupils understand and support our approach to curriculum design and class structures.
+In various pupil voice surveys, we have conducted over the years, most pupils understand and support our approach to curriculum design and class structures.
 As professionals we feel that the SHF curriculum here at Penair is modern and aspirational.

-At KS4 we respect pupil’s individual strengths, talents and interests and try to develop these in three distinct pathways: Performance; Participation & Leadership.
+At KS4 we respect pupil’s individual strengths, talents and interests and try to develop these in three distinct pathways: Performance; Participation & Leadership (year 10) support (year 11).
 Pupils are placed on a pathway according to their suitability for each and/or their successful application to pursue the Sports Leadership award scheme.
 The 3-pathway curriculum programmes will differ slightly as will the focus of learning objectives and assessment expectations.
-We try where we can to give pupils at least one ‘community-based’ opportunity where they can enjoy using a facility away from school in order to encourage a breadth of interest.

 We feel that our learners develop detailed knowledge and skills across many activities and that the way we structure classes in KS3&4 ensures that pupils have every chance of making excellent progress.